varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/laes.md

 ````

 #### Gauss-Seidel method
 The Gauss-Seidel method is an iterative method for solving linear equations.
 It is a variant of the Gaussian elimination; the Gauss-Seidel method works by iteratively improving an initial guess for the solution to the system of equations.
 At each iteration, the method updates the values of the variables using the current estimates for the other variables.
-The process is repeated until the solution converges to within a certain tolerance or reaches a maximum number of iterations.

-Gauss-Seidel __live updates__ the best estimate of $\hat{x}_{i}$ _during_ the processing of equations $i=1,\cdots,m$.
-Gauss-Seidel generally has
-better convergence properties compared with the Jacobi method.
-Suppose we define the best estimate for variable $i$
-at iteration $k$ as $\hat{x}_{i,k}$.
+Gauss-Seidel __live updates__ the best estimate of $\hat{x}_{i}$ _during_ the processing of equations $i=1,\cdots,n$.
+The update procedure of Gauss-Seidel generally leads to better convergence properties than the Jacobi method.
+Suppose we define the best estimate for variable $i$ at iteration $k$ as $\hat{x}_{i,k}$.
 Then the value of $x_{i}$ at iteration $k+1$ is given by:

 $$\hat{x}_{i,k+1}=\frac{1}{a_{ii}}\bigl(b_{i}-\sum_{j=1}^{i-1}a_{ij}\hat{x}_{j,k+1}-\sum_{j=i+1}^{n}a_{ij}\hat{x}_{j,k}\bigr)\qquad{i=1,2,\cdots,n}$$

+We continue to iterate until the change in the estimated solution does not change, i.e., the _distance_ between the solution estimated at $k{\rightarrow}k+1$ is below some specified tolerance $\epsilon$.

 Let's look at a psuedo code for the Gauss Seidel method in {prf:ref}`algo-gauss-seidel-method`: